Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 See [Movement](#movement))
 Some abilities may also cost a move action.

 A Standard Action is the default cost for all abilities.
-A Standard Action can be also be spent to for a move Action.
+A Standard Action can be also be spent for a move Action (a "double move").

 A Free Action can be used on your turn at no cost, any number of times.